myriadrf/LimeSuite/wiki/Valgrind.md

 ### Unknown instructions

-Since Valgrind analyses what instructions are being ran on the CPU, it might sometimes come across x86 instructions that it does not know of yet.
+Since Valgrind analyses what instructions are being run on the CPU, it might sometimes come across x86 instructions that it does not know of yet.
-In that case the execution of the program is immediately halted, with the hex dump of the instruction that caused the program to halt printed in the console.
+In that case, the execution of the program is immediately halted, with the hex dump of the instruction that caused the program to halt printed in the console.
 Using a disassembler [(online version)](https://defuse.ca/online-x86-assembler.htm) can help figure out if it is a legitimate instruction or if the memory has been corrupted in such a way